Bullkn0x/auto311complaint/README.md

 3. Install the dependencies `pip install -r requirements.txt`
 4. Run the script `python complain.py`.

 Note: The script assumes that you are running on a Windows machine.
 If you are using a different operating system, you may need to adjust the path to the ChromeDriver executable.
+Use at your own discretion